Federal Hall: Custom House

+Ultimately, the building was constructed out of marble.
 Work on the Custom House began in January 1834, but the Customs Service then requested that the plans for the new building be downsized due to increasing costs.
 As a result, the dome was reduced in size and the original double colonnade on the facade was changed to a single colonnade.
 Thomson resigned in April 1835, taking the plans with him.
-Sculptor John Frazee was named the superintendent in Thomson's stead; he worked to piece together Town and Davis's original plans.
+Sculptor John Frazee was named the superintendent in Thomson's stead, and he worked to piece together Town and Davis's original plans.
 Frazee influenced the design of the interior and decorative details, and he modified plans for the attic to a full-height third story.
-Frazee got into a dispute with building commissioner Walter Bowne and was dismissed in 1840, although he was rehired in 1841.
+Frazee got into a dispute with building commissioner Walter Bowne and was dismissed in 1840, but he was rehired in 1841.